 Currently our herd consists of nine female Dexter cows, owned by the Society’s community shareholders.

 This also ensures the ‘social’ knowledge gained by the elder cows can be passed on to the herd’s newest members.
 The Dexter breed originated in the South West of Ireland.
 They are the smallest native breed of cattle in the British Isles and are exceptionally hardy animals.
-Ours stay out all year round and remain in particularly good health.
+Our herd stay out all year round and remain in particularly good health.

 They graze within small temporary paddocks which are moved at intervals to avoid overgrazing and to allow new grass and wild flower seed to germinate in their absence.